-Industry wide, from the Iowa Electronic Market [Berg et al. 2008] to the Chicago Board Options Exchange, from Las Vegas bookmakers to the Kentucky Derby racetrack, related outcomes are sold as independent instruments with their own order flow and processing.
-Betfair's Kansas-Ohio State market in Figure 6 is a good example.
+Industry wide, from the Iowa Electronic Market (Berg et al., 2008) to the Chicago Board Options Exchange, from Las Vegas bookmakers to the Kentucky Derby racetrack, related outcomes are sold as independent instruments with their own order flow and processing.
+Betfair's Kansas-Ohio State market in Fig. 6 is a good example.
 The two outcomes are mutually exclusive and exhaustive: buying Kansas is equivalent to selling Ohio State.
 Running separate auctions for both outcomes is redundant.
-Intrade's slew of presidential election markets and candidate ranking markets, like Figure 5, have more than two outcomes, yet the argument against operating each outcome independently still applies, perhaps even more forcefully.
+Intrade's presidential election markets and candidate ranking markets, as shown in Fig. 5, have more than two outcomes and the argument for handling the outcomes holistically rather than independently only increases.
 There are five reasons.